achingbrain/jvm.js/README.md

 Rather a lot

-1. Simplify Frame.js as there's a lot of code purely to emit events for the UI to pick up
-2. Test invoke_dynamic with some code that uses it (e.g. not Java)
+1. Test invoke_dynamic with some code that uses it (e.g. not Java)
-3. Increase test coverage..
-4. Support ConstantValue field attribute
+2. Support ConstantValue field attribute
-5. Compile using Web Workers
+3. Implement step-into and step-out functionality